 So what makes this program so effective?
 This program addresses the cause of spinal pain rather than the pain itself, spinal weakness.
 The initial cause of pain can be due to many things, doing activities with poor posture or body mechanics, lifting something too heavy or awkwardly, a fall, slipping on the ice, having to hold your head in one position for too long, sitting at a kitchen table in an uncomfortable kitchen chair working on a laptop for a full workday or school day during COVID, or it can be a gradual progression from tightness to pain over several years.
 The longer the duration of pain and the more severe the pain gets, even if it comes and goes, the more we find ways to compensate to avoid it.
 When we compensate, we put increased stress on surrounding areas and start to lose strength in the muscles that we have been protecting.
 Then when we need that strength to hold our heads flexed to read, to look over our shoulder to merge into traffic, get up from a sitting position, hold a leaning position over a counter to make a meal, or to pick up a child it causes increased pain because the muscle strength and support isn't there.
 This program rebuilds that spinal strength using very specialized strengthening machines that prevent compensation from the surrounding muscles that would otherwise do the work.
 Once the spinal strength gets back to the level it was prior to having pain, the pain is typically significantly reduced and sometimes even completely resolved.

-Specialized Spine Care is a "cash only" physical therapy clinic.
-What this means is that we do not bill out services to insurance, but rather directly to the patient.
-To most, this sounds like it would be much more expensive to the patient, but in reality it is actually more cost effective for both the patient and the clinic.
-Because insurance is not being billed, each visit is billed at a flat fee and that amount is less than half of what would have been billed to insurance.
-It can be billed less because insurance does not get to decide what they will and will not authorize and cover for treatment, as well as, how much they will reimburse for it.
-By taking insurance out of the equation, the patient can get immediate treatment as insurance then cannot deny treatment.
-The best part is that the patient can still submit their bill for each visit to their insurance and get reimbursed to some extent.
+Specialized Spine Care accepts most insurances, but there is also a "cash pay" option for those who have insurance that we do not accept.
+With the Cash Pay option, we will not bill out services to insurance, but rather directly to the patient.
+To most, this sounds like it would be much more expensive, but in reality it is very similar and sometimes even less cost to the patient because each visit is billed at a flat fee.
+That flat fee needs to be paid at the time of the visit and because it is, a same day discount can be applied making the amount owed significantly less.
+By taking insurance out of the equation, the patient can get immediate treatment and insurance cannot deny treatment because we are Out of Network.
+The best part is that the patient can still submit their bill for each visit to their insurance and potentially get reimbursed to some extent.
 This is not guaranteed and the amount that is reimbursed is based on each insurance company's out of network benefits.
 Click here for Out of network benefit for questions to ask your insurance about out of network benefits.